How to use humor in technology writing

 Whether you are trying to raise product awareness, create internal training solutions, or offer customer or client support, video is a valuable method of communication and should be incorporated into your marketing strategy.
-For example, simply including a relevant video on a campaign landing can significantly improve conversation rates.
+For example, simply including a relevant video on a campaign landing page can significantly improve conversion rates.

 A skilled scriptwriter can craft your messaging and content into short, concise points that tell an impactful and engaging story in a short period of time.
 Most people prefer a video that is under 60 seconds, so having your most vital, engaging and informative pieces of content at the head of your video is really the goal.